SupraSoldier97/platformer_games/README.md

 To play the game, open Terminal (Ctrl + Alt + T), CD into the game folder Zef 2 and run "python Zef_2_test.py"

-It's buggy and I still need to implement gravity and mapping but the overall gist is there.
+I still need to implement gravity and mapping but the overall gist is there.

 2-D style video game project I wrote in Python